AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/product_rdc.md

 In scenarios such an online programming course and online design course, the Agora RDC service enables a teacher to access and operate the devices of students.

-Besides, with the Agora Interactive Whiteboard and the Agora RTC service, the Agora RDC service allows for face-to-face communications and hand-by-hand tuitions that simulate a real classroom environment.
+Besides, with the Agora Interactive Whiteboard and the Agora RTC service, the Agora RDC service allows for face-to-face communications and hand-by-hand tuitions, which simulate a real classroom environment.

 ### Online technical support

 In scenarios such as remote technical supports and online conferences, the Agora RDC service enables a technical support specialist to access and operate the devices of customers.
-This service allows the technical support to help the customers by troubleshooting and dealing with complex technical issues remotely.
+This service allows technical support specialists to help customers by troubleshooting and dealing with complex technical issues remotely.

 ### Remote work